ship-components/ship-components-texteditor/README.md

 2. `npm test`

 ## History
+* 0.2.5 - Added an option make control buttons stick to the top, instead of scrolling out of view.
 * 0.2.4 - Adds an option to pass in a prop to only show inline style buttons or no buttons.
 * 0.2.3 - Added an option to remove HTML tags from string when passing prop type='text'
 * 0.2.2 - Renamed method to forceUpdateState to avoid name conflict